Rodrrig0/Coral-cores-analysis/README.md

 - Import your core data in **data/CT/csv** in csv file.
 - Please respect the structure of cores data (e.g. with GLOM2_a.csv) with the correct column names
 - Regional satellite climate data can be import in the make script
+- Result report will be created in output folder